 “Masterful range and consistency of singer Uyanga Bold... remarkable chops...” - Electronic Musicians Magazine ->

-Úyanga Bold is an internationally acclaimed Soundtrack Vocalist from Mongolia based in Los Angeles.
+Úyanga Bold is an internationally acclaimed Soundtrack Vocalist and Recording Artist from Mongolia based in Los Angeles.

 FORBES Magazine says: “her voice harkens back to ancient civilizations” (May ‘13 issue, Romania), and COSMOPOLITAN Magazine nominated her as Best Female Singer of the Year (Sept ‘13 issue, Mongolia).

-Úyanga is best recognized for her work as a vocal soloist with the Masterpiece Experience and the Bucharest Symphony Orchestra performing Hans Zimmer’s “Batman: The Dark Knight” Suite, which garnered over ten million views.
+Úyanga is best recognized for her work as a vocal soloist with the Masterpiece Experience and the Bucharest Symphony Orchestra performing Hans Zimmer’s “Batman: The Dark Knight” Suite with over twelve million views.